 In an interview on becoming editor in chief of the American Journal of Kidney Diseases, Harold Feldman highlighted major studies related to nephrology that PCORI is funding.
 He said the journal would focus on translating findings from patient-centered outcomes research into clinical practice.

-PCORI work inspired the editorial board of SLEEP, the journal of the Sleep Research Society, to issue new editorial guidance requiring authors to use people-centered language in their publications.
+PCORI work inspired SLEEP, the journal of the Sleep Research Society, and the Journal of Clinical Sleep Medicine to require authors to use people-centered language in their publications.

 Other Examples of PCORI's Influence on Health Research?

 Are you aware of other examples of PCORI's influence on any aspect of health research?
 We invite you to share any examples you have observed in your own work or that of others.
 Email us at email@example.com.